beber89/vim-playground/blockchain-wasm-go-article-notes.md

  - Bob also share the same blockchain despite he's not involved in transactions
  - another reward then let her buy apples from Bob
  - new block created.
+ - Bob's apples cost Alice 20 crypsys that leaves her with 0 networth while Bob is having 20 networth.